6 Best Pickleball Paddles for Beginners

 Cons

-The Onix Stryker 4 is the most expensive pickleball paddle to feature on our list, this is in part due to its graphite face, which helps to keep it so light.
-The core is made of polypropylene for a nice soft touch and the oversized shape gives the racket a large sweet spot which beginners will love.
+The Onix Stryker 4 is the most expensive pickleball paddle to feature on our list.
+This is partly due to its graphite face, which helps keep it so light.
+The polymer core also adds a soft touch, and the oversized shape gives the racket a large sweet spot that beginners love.

 To be honest, our only real complaint is that the Stryker 4 is a little on the expensive side.
-It is by no means overpriced, but many beginners will likely choose a more cost-effective option.
+It is not overpriced, but many beginners will likely choose a more cost-effective option.
+However, if you’re happy spending a little more for a high-quality product, we imagine you will be very happy with the Strkyer 4, as it’s one of the best entry-level pickleball paddles on the market.

 Best Beginner Pickleball Paddles — Midweight